MixBus Platinum v1.2

 Stage 8 of 14

-10 — Presence
+10 — Presence / Exciter

 The Adaptive HF system continuously monitors the broadband-to-HF energy ratio of the input signal using 500 ms smoothed envelopes.
 When the input material is spectrally dull, the system automatically increases presence gain.
 When material is already bright, it reduces gain.
 This keeps tonal balance consistent across wildly different masters without manual intervention.
 An optional Dynamic mode adds HF containment above a configurable threshold.